 |More than EUR 220,000||10%|

 From 1st January 2020, the personal income tax and special solidarity tax amendments will be applied.
-The new corporate tax rate (26%) will be applicable from 1st of January 2019.
 The law also gives other measures regarding public pension, social security, employment law, and others.